gorshunovr/pan-net-lab/getweather/README.md

 missing `OPENWEATHER_API_KEY`; this is due to the HTTP code *401 Unauthorized* not being handled properly by the library.
 This can be improved, of course.

+Standalone Go application in `v2/` subdirectory has been added to this repository later.
+It's self-contained: does not use 3rd party libraries, and resulting container is based on `scratch` image.
+This application appropriately handles absence of both `CITY_NAME` and `OPENWEATHER_API_KEY`.

-Both versions of applications use no command line arguments.
+All versions of applications use no command line arguments.

 ## Build container